volca02/hr20-esp12-master/README.md

 the HR20 settings locally in RAM of the ESP master, and enable IOT like control of the HR20 network.

 ## HW configuration
-The RFM12 is connected to ESP via the SPI interface, with SS/NSEL being connected to GPIO2.
+The RFM12 is connected to ESP via the SPI interface, with SS/NSEL being connected to GPIO2 and NIRQ to GPIO5.

 So this is the wiring between ESP-12 and RFM12b:

-* D7 - SDI
+* D7/HMOSI/GPIO13 - SDI
-* D6 - SDO
+* D6/HMISO/GPIO12 - SDO
-* D5 - SCK
+* D5/HSCLK/GPIO14 - SCK
-* D4 - NSEL
+* D4/GPIO2        - NSEL
+* D1/GPIO5        - NIRQ

-And VDD/GND as usual.
+And VDD/GND as usual (3.3V).

 ## Building
 The project is based around platformio - so please use that to build it.